ska-telescope/ska-data-lifecycle/charts/ska-dlm/README.md

 ## Schema changes by release

-### Release 1.1.2
+### Working version

-Note: Although this patch is named for v1.1.2, the changes will only be included in the *next* chart release.
+Note: The v1.1.2 directory holds the code required to migrate the database *from* 1.1.2 to the *next* release.

 **Changes**:
 * `data_item.metadata` column changed from `json` to `jsonb`